seequent/properties/docs/content/property.rst

 :class:`Property <properties.Property>` and customizing a few attributes and methods.
 These include:

-:code:`class_info`
+:code:`class_info`/:code:`info`

-    This attribute of the new Property class is a general, descriptive string.
+    This are used when documenting the Property. :code:`class_info` is a general, descriptive string attribute of the new Property class.
+    :code:`info` is an :code:`@property` method that gives an instance-specific description of the Property, if necessary.
+If :code:`info` is not defined, it defaults to :code:`class_info`.
-    The string is appended to the Property-instance-specific :code:`doc` in HasProperties class docstrings and error messages.
+    This string is used in HasProperties class docstrings and error messages.

 :code:`validate(self, instance, value)`